This Article On Conventional Loan After Deed In Lieu And Short Sale Guidelines

 Turned Down For Conventional Loan After Deed In Lieu Or Short Sale?

-There are many conventional mortgage applicants who do meet the Fannie Mae conventional loan mortgage lending guidelines after a deed in lieu of foreclosure and/or short sale and have 20% down payment on their home purchase but get turned down for a conventional mortgage loan due to the mortgage lenders overlays.
-You need to go to a mortgage broker who is affiliated with wholesale mortgage lenders with no mortgage lender overlays and will just go off the DU FINDINGS.
-If you are a conventional mortgage applicant who had a deed in lieu of foreclosure and/or short sale and have passed the two year waiting period and have the 20% down payment but has gotten denied by other conventional mortgage lenders due to their internal mortgage lender overlays and are interested in a mortgage in Illinois, California, Indiana, Texas, Georgia, Michigan, New Jersey, Pennsylvania, Nevada, Washington, North Carolina, Ohio, New York, and/or Florida, please contact me at 262-716-8151 and/or www.gustancho.com .
+There are many borrowers who do meet the Fannie Mae Guidelines after a deed in lieu of foreclosure and/or short sale and have a 5% down payment on their home purchase but get turned down for a conventional mortgage loan due to overlays by lenders.
+Borrowers need to consult with lenders with no overlays who will just go off the DU FINDINGS.
+Borrowers who had a deed in lieu of foreclosure and/or short sale and have passed the four-year waiting period and have the 5% down payments with no late payments since DIL/Short Sale can normally qualify for Conforming Loans.